 - 1. A visitor/guest is defined as any person not assigned to that hall or room. - 2.
 The roommate's approval is required. - 3.
 All residents and visitors/guests must present proper photo identification upon request.
 Proper identification for visitors/guests includes state issued identification as well as identification cards from other schools. - 4.
 All visitors/guests must be escorted by the resident while in the building. - 5.
 Residents are limited to two (2) visitors/guests per room at any one time, provided the room capacity is not exceeded (see page 18 for room capacities). - 6.
-A resident may not entertain persons under the age of sixteen (16) unless the minor is accompanied by a parent.
-At no time are non-students under the age of 18 permitted to stay in the residence halls overnight. - 7.
-For purposes of contact tracing, all non-student guests must be registered by the hosting student.
-A Guest or Visitor request form must be completed at my.pitt.edu in the Johnstown Campus Housing & Dining Services task center.
-Failure to register guests could result in the loss of hosting privileges.
+A resident may not entertain persons under the age of sixteen (16) unless the minor is accompanied by a parent or over the age of 24 unless the guest is a parent/guardian.
+At no time are non-students under the age of 18 permitted to stay in the residence halls overnight.